 Today the casual antique collector likely just knows Pairpoint as the lamp company that made puffy shades with fruit and flowers.
 However, The Pairpoint Manufacturing Company actually dates back to 1880.
 Long before they made lamps and shades they were busy making silver.
 Below are some key dates in the company’s history.

 1880 – Pairpoint Manufactoring Co. opened in New Bedford, Massachusetts.
-They made silver plate items right beside The Mount Washington Glass Company.
+They made silver plate items right beside Binary option free training 500 per day The Mount Washington Glass Company.
 Most of the silver was for use by Mt.
 Washington Glass.

 1894 – Pairpoint merged with Mt Washington.